 Fast-Track Cities is a global partnership between cities and municipalities around the world and four core partners, including IAPAC.
-Launched in December 2014, the partnership has grown to more than 380 cities and municipalities that have committed to accelerate their local HIV, tuberculosis (TB), and viral hepatitis (HBV and HCV) responses to achieve Sustainable Development Goal (SDG) 3.3 by 2030.
-IAPAC is delivering technical assistance to and engaging in direct interventions with almost 150 priority cities and municipalities worldwide.
+Launched in December 2014, the partnership has grown to more than 500 cities and municipalities that have committed to accelerate their local HIV, tuberculosis (TB), and viral hepatitis (HBV and HCV) responses to achieve Sustainable Development Goal (SDG) 3.3 by 2030.
+IAPAC is delivering technical assistance to and engaging in direct interventions across the Fast-Track Cities Network.
 Advanced collaboratively with local stakeholders, our work includes data generation/monitoring, implementation planning, capacity-building, community engagement, stigma elimination, and quality of care and life assessments.

 IAPAC-Lancet HIV Commission on the Future of Urban HIV Responses

 The IAPAC-Lancet HIV Commission seeks to document and summarize experiences and best practices in urban HIV responses, reflecting the diversity of the world’s urban settings and their health successes and challenges in HIV prevention, care, and treatment.

 IAPAC has launched a first-of-its-kind Fast-Track Cities Implementation Science Fund to support clinical and community researchers in gaining new insights to enhance urban HIV responses.